 Being on camera can be a scary thing!
-I’m going to share useful video tips from a digital native YouTuber, my daughter Shayla.
-Shayla has been immersed on YouTube for years, not only watching videos but learning what works on camera and what doesn’t.
-She’s taken these skills and creates amazing vlogs for her own YouTube channel as well as editing my videos because I have very poor video editing skills.
+I'm going to share helpful video tips from a digital native YouTuber, my daughter Shayla.
+Shayla has been immersed on YouTube for years, not only watching videos but learning what works on camera and what doesn't.
+She's taken these skills and created amazing vlogs for her own YouTube channel and editing my videos because I have very poor video editing skills.

-When we travel, Shayla will shoot video all day on her phone and edit it into amazing little videos.
-She captures things that I wouldn’t have thought of recording.
-I think in photos since I’m a photographer so I’m taking tons of snaps through the day.
+When we travel, Shayla will shoot videos all day on her phone and edit them into amazing little videos.
+She captures things that I wouldn't have thought of recording.
+I think in photos since I'm a photographer so I'm taking tons of snaps throughout the day.
 Shayla thinks in video.

-Learning to be better on camera, through these useful video tips, can give you more confidence to move into traditional video.
-In this article, I’m focusing on useful video tips for traditional video but some of them will help with live streaming video as well.
-Being on camera is only one aspect of traditional video but baby steps are good for a new process.
+Learning to be better on camera through these helpful video tips, can give you more confidence to move into traditional video.
+In this article, I'm focusing on useful video tips for traditional video, but some of them will help with live-streaming video as well.
+Being on camera is only one aspect of conventional video but baby steps are good for a new process.

 These are notes that Shayla gave to me after I recorded a video and she edited it.
 My videos are improving by following these notes.

 Get ready to roll with Shayla's useful video tips:

 - Whenever you don't know what to say, take a breath.

 - Talk loudly, quickly, and energetically.
 You aren't reading a book, you're trying to engage someone in thirty seconds so they will stick around and watch your video.

 - ALWAYS look into the camera!
 If you find yourself looking away, take a deep breath and start the sentence over again.